peteroupc/encoding/docs/PeterO.ArrayWriter.md

 An array of bytes that grows as needed.

-An array of bytes that grows as needed.

-An array of bytes that grows as needed.

-An array of bytes that grows as needed.

 ### ArrayWriter Constructor

     public ArrayWriter(
         int initialSize);

-Initializes a new instance of the[PeterO.ArrayWriter](PeterO.ArrayWriter.md)class with the given initial buffer size.

-Initializes a new instance of the[PeterO.ArrayWriter](PeterO.ArrayWriter.md)class with the given initial buffer size.

-Initializes a new instance of the[PeterO.ArrayWriter](PeterO.ArrayWriter.md)class with the given initial buffer size.

-Initializes a new instance of the[PeterO.ArrayWriter](PeterO.ArrayWriter.md)class with the given initial buffer size.
+Initializes a new instance of the [PeterO.ArrayWriter](PeterO.ArrayWriter.md) class with the given initial buffer size.

 <b>Parameters:</b>

- * <i>initialSize</i>: The parameter <i>initialSize</i>
-is a 32-bit signed integer.

- * <i>initialSize</i>: The parameter <i>initialSize</i>
-is a 32-bit signed integer.

- * <i>initialSize</i>: The parameter <i>initialSize</i>
-is a 32-bit signed integer.

  * <i>initialSize</i>: The parameter <i>initialSize</i>
 is a 32-bit signed integer.